 - 1. Family Obligations: You must comply with all Family Obligations of the Housing Choice Voucher Program, excepting only the prohibition against owning or having an interest in the unit.
-Family Obligations §§ 982.551(c), (d), (e), (f), (g) and (j) do not apply to the Housing Choice Voucher Homeownership Program. - 2.
+Family Obligations §§ 982.551(c),(d),(e),(f),(g) and (j) do not apply to the Housing Choice Voucher Homeownership Program. - 2.
 Annual Re-examination: You must annually provide Carroll County Housing with current information regarding family income and composition in a format required by Carroll County Housing.
 You must notify Carroll County Housing of any and all changes in income and family composition, in writing, within 10 working days of the change. - 3.
 Housing Counseling: Carroll County Housing may require any or all applicant family members to attend additional housing counseling classes as a condition of continued assistance. - 4.
 Occupancy: You must occupy the unit as your principal residence.
 You may not transfer, sell, or assign any interest in the property without Carroll County Housing's prior written consent.
 You may not rent or lease any part of the premises.
 You must notify Carroll County Housing in writing at least 30 days prior to moving out of the house for a period of 30 days or longer. - 5.
 Maintenance: You must maintain the property in a decent, safe and suitable manner in compliance with County codes and other prevailing standards.
 You must allow Carroll County Housing to inspect the property within one week of a demand by Carroll County Housing to conduct an inspection.
 You must correct any notice of deficiency issued by Carroll County Housing within the time limit specified in the notice.
 If you fail to adequately maintain the property, Carroll County Housing may divert the maintenance and replacement reserves portions, if applicable, of the Homeownership Assistance Payment to an escrow account to be used to pay for reasonable and necessary maintenance expenses.
 The maintenance and replacement reserves monthly amount must be placed in a separate interest bearing savings account each month.
 If funds are spent from the account, appropriate receipts must be presented at the annual recertification.
-If the account is delinquent at the annual recertification, the monthly amount will be forfeited until the account contains the balance determined by the Homeownership Coordinator.
-The account must be at the determined balance within a 60-day period.
+If the account is delinquent at the annual recertification, the monthly amount will be forfeited until the account must be at the determined by the Homeownership Coordinator.
+The account must be at the determined by an eoil of the account appropriate receipts the at the determined by the Homeownership Coordinator.